 The Overwatch League A Sinking Ship

 It’s no surprise that some games are just doing better than Overwatch right now.
-With major sporting events across all spectrums cancelled due to the coronavirus pandemic, it seems that the Overwatch in particular has been hit the hardest of all the major Esports.
+With major sporting events across all spectrums cancelled due to the coronavirus pandemic, it seems that the Overwatch League in particular has been hit the hardest of all the major Esports.

 For the most part, sports organizers have gone fully online this year in an attempt to further ignite passion among fans and players around the world.
 However, the Overwatch League has struggled to maintain audience interest as some pro players have made the jump to the now up-and-coming FPS Valorant.